Spring is in the air

 Helen Muxlow, Library Manager of Te Awa o Tupu, Karori West Normal School, created this fantastic Tree full of Origami blossoms using pages of culled books.
 She kindly gave me permission to put it on this website.
 Thanks a million Helen, I love the display and it fully resonates with my philosophy that you don’t need a large budget to create the most beautiful displays……

-You've done an outstanding job using discarded materials, a lot of labour and a great vision to come up with this idea.
+An outstanding job using discarded materials, a lot of labour and beautifully executed.

 Here is Helen’s description of how she did it:

 ‘I used library books which had been retired from circulation (no usable books were injured in the creation of these flowers).